The Three Riddles

 As he approached the castle gates, a procession approached from the distance.
 Leading the procession was a man whose hands were bound in chains behind him, and whose head was bowed low.

-"What's going on?" whispered Calaf to an old man beside him as the procession passed to a slow marching drumbeat.
+"What's going on?" whispered Calaf to an old man beside him.

-"Ah, to see this happen yet again!" wailed the man, dabbing his eyes with his handkerchief.
+"Ah, to see this happen yet again!" wailed the man, dabbing his eyes with his handkerchief as the procession passed to a slow marching drumbeat.

 "You must be a stranger here," said the old man, "or you would know.
 In this city we are fortunate to be ruled by an Emperor of exalted abilities.
 He devises brilliant riddles that few can answer.
 Recently, he promised a fortune to any contender who could answer three of his riddles.
-However if the contender cannot answer them correctly, he is put in chains and led to the place of execution.
+However if the contender cannot answer them all correctly, he is put in chains and led to the place of execution.
 In this way 99 men have already been taken away.
-And the 99th just passed before us, all of them sons of kings and other noblemen.
+The 99th just passed before us, all of them sons of kings and other noblemen.
 Such a waste of young life, and for what?"

 Calaf's heart jumped.
 "If I earned that prize," he thought, "with the fortune I could raise an army to reclaim my kingdom.
 And if I end up suffering the fate of the others who couldn't answer the riddles, of what further use am I to my people anyway?
-But I must answer the riddles - I must!"
+I must answer the riddles - I must!"
 With fire in his heart, the young Prince strode to the castle door and knocked.

 "I must answer the riddles - I must!"